trxuanha/lrir/README.md

 # Usage

-**Buil the prediction models and perform experiments for four datasets**
+**1. Buil the prediction models and perform experiments for four datasets**

     Run shell scripts: do_exp_ACTG175, do_exp_GBSG, do_exp_Hr, do_exp_Turnover.

+**2. Reproduce results in the paper**

+    Run shell scripts: generate_results.